azawawi/SwiftyZeroMQ/README.md

 bindings for the [ZeroMQ](http://zeromq.org) C++ library.
 It is written in Swift 3 and contains a bundled stable iOS [`libzmq.a`](https://github.com/zeromq/libzmq) binary.
-It provides ZeroMQ's low-level API along with an higher-level object-oriented API.
+It provides ZeroMQ's low-level API along with an object-oriented API.

 ## What is ZeroMQ?